Assinaclub/docs/en-us/auth.md

 Basic Auth it is essential to use HTTP client library.
 Some tools like cURL provides corresponding command line as an option.

 !> You must keep your API key safe, under any circumstances.
-DO NOT SHARE your API key with anybody, not even in iPag's support channel.
-Nobody legitimately from iPag will request your API key!
+DO NOT SHARE your API key with anybody, not even in Plus Commerce support channel.
+Nobody legitimately from Plus Commerce will request your API key!

 ## How to get your API Key

-Access the iPag's Painel or the Sandbox painel, click on yout name, at the right top corner.
+Access the Plus Commerce Painel or the Sandbox painel, click on yout name, at the right top corner.
 Then, click on My Account (Minha Conta).

 See your API_ID and API_KEY right on the beginning of the page.

-!> In case you do not have an API KEY in your account, do your request at suporte@ipag.com.br.
+!> In case you do not have an API KEY in your account, do your request at sac@pluscommerce.com.br.